SamuelBarnett/FitnessTrackerApp/DesignNote.md

 login / register ??? maybe not because its a personal app.
 Maybe for convenience.

-figma design
+figma design.

 ## Skill implementation

 Find a way to explore the database and do advanced features on it.

-NodeJS and maybe react depends
+NodeJS and maybe react depends.

 ## Color scheme

-Green with peach highlights and red links
+Green with peach highlights and red links.

 ## Ideas

-Quotes from getting over it and daily quotes
+Quotes from getting over it and daily quotes.

 ## Pages

 home page would have most important info, calories burned, progress graph, on track meter, suggested activities. with side bar Navigation.

-Login/signup page: This is the page where users can create an account or log in to an existing account.
+Login/signup page:

-Dashboard page: This is the main page of the app, where users can see a summary of their fitness data, such as their steps taken, distance traveled, and calories burned.
+Dashboard/Home page: This is the main page of the app, where users can see a summary of their fitness data, such as their steps taken, distance traveled, and calories burned.
 Activities page: This page allows users to track their workouts and other physical activities.
 Users can add new activities, view their activity history, and see their progress over time.

 Goals page: This page lets users set fitness goals and track their progress towards achieving them.
 Profile page: This page allows users to view and edit their personal profile, such as their name, age, height, and weight.
-Settings page: This page allows users to customize the app's settings, such as their units of measurement and notification preferences
+Settings page: This page allows users to customize the app's settings, such as their units of measurement and notification preferences.

 A food diary: Users can log their meals and snacks, including the types and quantities of food they ate.
 They can also view their food intake over a specific time period, such as a day or week.